amitkac/StatisticalModelling/README.md

 ## Sample output

 The output `Bokeh Plot` as an `.html` should look like the below image,  with all the distribution plots.
 Now, don't forget to try `Pan`, `Box Zoom`, and **my favorite** ` Wheel Zoom`.
-Check out how wheel zooming the data will change all the fitted distributions, and thus removing the need to recode your data.
+Check out the cool `.gif` below, where wheel zooming the data changes all the fitted distributions, and thus removing the need to recode your data.

 <img src= "img/out2.gif" >